 On-campus housing assignments are made in the order in which applications are received.
 We recommend connecting with VCU GSSP staff so that we may assist you in your on-campus housing application (email@example.com).
 Students who submit housing application after June 14, 2019 will have reduced opportunity to live on campus.
 Please follow these steps before filing for an on-campus housing application.

 - Find your eID and set-up your login password (please see eID retrieval and set-up guide).

-- Register for the International Student & Scholar Orientation (ISSO).
-Please note you will need to register for ISSO in order to be assigned undergraduate on campus housing.
+- Register for the International Student Orientation (ISO) and New Student Orientation (NSO, undergraduate students only).
+Please note you will need to register for ISO and NSO in order to be assigned undergraduate on-campus housing.